 Deutsche Bank is managing the Group's cost base towards the 2025 cost/income ratio target.
-Deutsche Bank remains highly focused on cost discipline and delivery of the initiatives underway-and expects.
-In 2024, noninterest expenses as well as are expected to be slightly higher and adjusted costs in 2024 to be are expected to remain essentially flat compared to 2023.
-The Group believes expects costs in 2024 to benefit from the bank's Deutsche Bank's investment in structural efficiency measures.
+Deutsche Bank remains highly focused on cost discipline and delivery of the initiatives underway.
+In 2024, noninterest expenses are expected to be slightly higher and adjusted costs are expected to remain essentially flat compared to 2023.
+The Group expects costs in 2024 to benefit from Deutsche Bank's investment in structural efficiency measures.
 These include the optimization of the Germany platform, the upgrade of technology architecture, the front-to-back redesign of processes and measures to increase infrastructure efficiency.
-These effects are expected to counterbalance continued inflationary headwinds and help fundingfund the selected investments in business growth and in the control environment.
-Deutsche Bank aims forto maintain a quarterly run-rate of adjusted costs of around € 5 billion in 2024 and aims to operate with total noninterest expenses of around € 20 billion in 2025.
+These effects are expected to counterbalance continued inflationary headwinds and help fund the selected investments in business growth and in the control environment.
+Deutsche Bank aims to maintain a quarterly run-rate of adjusted costs of around € 5 billion in 2024 and aims to operate with total noninterest expenses of around € 20 billion in 2025.

-Given the headwinds in the first quarter of 2024, the Group's guidance for the full year 2024 provision for credit losses is expected to be at the upperhigher end of the range of 25 to 30 basis points of average loans in light of the persistent macro-economic and geopolitical uncertainties.
+Given the headwinds in the first quarter of 2024, the Group's guidance for the full year 2024 provision for credit losses is expected to be at the higher end of the range of 25 to 30 basis points of average loans in light of the persistent macro-economic and geopolitical uncertainties.
 Deutsche Bank remains committed to stringent underwriting standards and a tight risk management framework.

 Common Equity Tier 1 ratio ("CET 1 ratio") by year end 2024 is expected to remain essentially flat compared to 2023.
-The bank Deutsche Bank has received the majority of the regulatory decisions feron internal credit and market risk models in 2023 with smaller ones expected in 2024.
+Deutsche Bank has received the majority of the regulatory decisions on internal credit and market risk models in 2023 with smaller ones expected in 2024.
 On a net basis, risk weighted assets are expected to be slightly higher from capital efficient business growth.
 Starting in 2024, Deutsche Bank introduces a new methodology regarding the allocation of operational risk RWA to the divisions, while the Group's operational risk RWA will be unaffected by the change, the respective divisional metrics will change going forward.
-Deutsche Bank aims to maintain a Common Equity Tierfor a CET 1 capital ratio of around 13 %, i.e., to operate with a buffer of 200 basis pointpoints above Deutsche Bank's expected maximum distributable amount ("MDA") threshold, also after the impacts from the adoption of CRR 3, which is expected to become effective on 1 January 2025 at the end of 2024.
+Deutsche Bank aims for a CET 1 ratio of 200 basis points above the maximum distributable amount ("MDA") threshold at the end of 2024.